 Haida, an Israeli song with only two lines, fits the bill!
 Download this Hebrew folk song in five different keys, plus a LETTERS-IN-THE-MUSIC-NOTES version just for those non-piano-playing singers!

-Here is a mixed choir singing Haida, with instruments in the background nicely arranged (I believe it is a recorded accompaniment):
+Here is a mixed choir singing Haida, with instruments in the background.

-I notice that every performance I found on Youtube is over-long, with a full stop near the end, at which point the music starts again BIG & SLOW.
-Even so, singing this catchy round is very fun!
-My students actually ask to do it YET AGAIN at yet another recital (and I inwardly groan but acquiesce).
+Singing this catchy round is very fun!
+My students actually ask to do it AGAIN and YET AGAIN at yet another recital (and I inwardly groan but usually acquiesce).

 Here is the free sheet music for the musical round song in the lowest key, Eb minor: